MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-414-Payment-Part-B-Medical-Other-Health-Services/subpart-O-MeritBased-Incentive-Payment-System-Alternative-Payment-Model-Incentive/section-414.1365.md

 (ii) *Population health measures.* Each MVP Participant is scored on 1 population health measure in accordance with paragraph (d)(1) of this section.

-(d) *MVP scoring* - (1) General.
+(d) *MVP scoring*—(1) General.
 An MVP Participant that is not an APM Entity is scored on measures and activities included in the MVP in accordance with paragraphs (d)(1) through (3) of this section.
 An MVP Participant that is an APM Entity is scored on measures and activities included in the MVP in accordance with § 414.1317(b).

 (2) *Performance standards.* Unless otherwise indicated in this paragraph (d), the performance standards described at § 414.1380(a)(1)(i) through (iv) apply to the measures and activities included in the MVP.